 Cool turquoise blue waters of the Turkish seaside entice thousands of foreigners every year.
 If you want these clear waters on your doorstep, you might choose to apply for the “Turquoise Card.”
 The card gives foreign residents a permit to work in Turkey indefinitely.
 According to Turkey’s Ministry for Labour and Social Security, the “Turquoise Card” provides a foreign national with many of the same rights as a Turkish citizen, although without the right to vote or responsibility of doing military service.

 So who can apply?

-1) those highly qualified, or through their valuable contributions to science and technology;
+- Highly skilled workers through valuable contributions to science and technology

-2) investors who contribute to the Turkish economy, through employment and exports;
+- Investors who contribute to Turkey’s economy through employment and exports

-If playing sport to international level is a little beyond you current capabilities, you will be pleased to hear that if anyone doesn’t believe they can get the card they can still apply for a residence of up to two years, or if they have lived in the country for more than eight years already, a permanent residence.
+If playing sport to the international level is a little beyond your current capabilities, anyone can still apply for a residence of up to two years, or if they have lived in Turkey for more than eight years already, a permanent residence.
 None of this affects property buyers who do not want to work in Turkey but would still like to buy a property and live here.

 Another option that grants foreign nationals the right to live and work in Turkey is the real estate citizenship and investment program.
 Anyone buying property worth at least $250,000 who pledges to keep it for at least three years is eligible to apply.
 If approved, they will receive permanent residency and the same working rights as a Turkish citizen.
 Read more about the citizenship by investment program.